 The tenure of an independent director does not exceed a cumulative term limit of nine years.
 If the board intends to retain an independent director beyond nine years, it should justify and seek annual shareholders’ approval.
 On the other hand, when the board continues to retain the independent director after the twelfth year, the board should seek annual shareholders’ approval through a two-tier voting process.

 Appointments and Re-election

-The Constitution of the Company provides that every newly appointed Director be subjected to re-election at the immediate AGM following his appointment.
+Director retirement and re-election shall be carried out in accordance with the Company’s Constitution and requirements of the law.
+The Constitution of the Company provides that every newly appointed Director be subjected to re-election at the immediate Annual General Meeting (“AGM”) following his appointment.
 Further, one third (1/3) of the Board shall retire from office and be eligible for re-election at every AGM, and all the Directors shall submit themselves for re-election at least once every three (3) years.

 The Chairman shall also notify the Board if he has any new directorship or significant commitments outside the Company.

 Responsibilities of the Board

 In meeting the goals and objectives of the Group, the Board should, amongst others: